-In ADR Master, streamers can be either time or tempo based.
+In Video Slave, streamers can be either time or tempo based.
 Time based streamers have a selectable length of either 1, 2, 2.67, 3, 3.33 or 5 seconds.
 The length of tempo based streamers is set in bars.
 Additionally, you can set the tempo in the unit BPM.

-When creating a streamer in ADR Master, you set the timecode of its "hit point".
+When creating a streamer in Video Slave, you set the timecode of its "hit point".
 This is where the streamer ends.